 Tax relief for choirs

 Making Music and other major music sector organisations are calling for the eligibility criteria for Orchestra Tax Relief to be changed so choirs can also benefit.
-Making Music members and the wider music sector can support this call by approaching MPs and candidates for election in 2024 to raise this issue.
+Making Music members and the wider music sector can support this call by approaching MPs to raise this issue.

-Click the links below to read our signed proposal on adding voice as an instrument and the accompanying press release:
+Click the links below to read our signed proposal on adding voice as an instrument and case studies supporting the positive impact of OTR:

 DOWNLOAD PROPOSAL

-The organisations and networks supporting this call include: Association of British Orchestras, UK Music, Musicians’ Union, Independent Society of Musicians, Association of British Choral Directors, English Folk Dance and Song Society, Music Mark, Making Music and 30 others.
+The organisations and networks supporting this call include: Association of British Orchestras, UK Music, Musicians’ Union, Independent Society of Musicians, PRS for Music, Ivors Academy, Association of British Choral Directors, English Folk Dance and Song Society, Music Mark, Making Music and 30 others.
 See the full list in the proposal

 What are creative tax reliefs and why are choirs not eligible?

 Over the last 20 years governments have introduced various creative tax reliefs to enable organisations to claim back some of their production costs.
-Two of these tax reliefs – Orchestra Tax Relief (OTR) and Theatre Tax Relief (TTR) – are already being used by Making Music members to claim back an average 23% of their concert and event costs.
+Two of these tax reliefs – Orchestra Tax Relief (OTR) and Theatre Tax Relief (TTR) – are already being used by Making Music members to claim back an average 23% of their concert and event costs, amounting to over £1million over the last 7 years.
 The UK government recently recognised the importance of this tax relief and its impact on the music industry by announcing a permanent higher rate of 45%.

 These tax reliefs have made a significant contribution to groups’ budgets and facilitated growth and activity.
 Supported music groups produce more and larger work and events, engage more professionals and commission more new work, enabling more participants and audiences to experience the joy of live music performance.